 SOURCE: Executive Office for Administration and Finance and Public Employee Retirement Administration Commission.

-(1) Actuarial results reflect figures and assumption outlined in the January 1, 2018 Commonwealth Actuarial Valuation Report, except that the investment return assumption used as of January 1, 2019 will be 7.25% and fiscal 2019 assets are as of December 31, 2018.
+(1) Actuarial results reflect figures and assumption outlined in the January 1, 2019 Commonwealth Actuarial Valuation Report, except that fiscal 2020 assets are as of December 31, 2019.
+The assumed investment rate of return is 7.25%.